 Treatment includes antibiotics for the infection and medicine for pain relief.
 Most people with osteomyelitis spend a couple of days in the hospital to get IV (given in a vein) antibiotics to fight the infection.
 They can go home when they feel better, but might need to continue IV or oral antibiotics for several more weeks.

-Sometimes surgery is needed to clean out an infected bone.
+Sometimes doctors need to do surgery to clean out an infected bone.
 If a cavity or hole developed in the bone and is filled with pus (a collection of bacteria and white blood cells), a doctor will do a debridement.
-In this procedure, the doctor cleans the wound, removes dead tissue, and drains pus out of the bone so that it can heal.
+In this procedure, they clean the wound, remove dead tissue, and drain pus out of the bone so that it can heal.

 Most people with osteomyelitis feel better within a few days of starting treatment.
 IV antibiotics often are switched to oral form in 5 to 10 days.
 People usually get antibiotics for at least a month, and sometimes longer depending on symptoms and blood test results.